-We are part of God’s unfolding plan.
+We are part of God’s plan to this world.
 When we gather for worship, we connect with believers everywhere.
-When we study the Bible or hear God’s word in worship, we are drawn more deeply into God’s own saving story.
+When we study the Bible or hear God’s word in worship, we are drawn more deeply into God’s own saving act.

 The convictions shared by Christians from many different traditions are expressed in statements of belief called creeds.

-These ecumenical creeds that Lutherans affirm and use in worship confess the faith of the church through the ages and around the world.
+These ecumenical creeds that Lutheran churches affirm and use in worship confess the faith of the church through the ages and around the world.